Essendant: History

 In April 2015, the company announced the departure of P. Cody Phipps, the company's chief executive officer, and Director Robert Blaine Aiken Jr. would take over as interim CEO.
-In early 2015, the company announced the re-branding of the company to Essendant from United Stationers.
+In early 2015, the company re-branded from United Stationers to Essendant.
 The new company name became effective in June 2015.
 The company's symbol on the NASDAQ Global Select Market changed from USTR to ESND.

-July 22, 2015, Essendant announced that its board of directors appointed Robert B. Aiken Jr., president and CEO effective immediately.
-Mr. Aiken, who had been serving as interim president and CEO since May 2015, would continue as an Essendant board member.
+In July 2015, Essendant announced that its board of directors appointed Robert B. Aiken Jr., president and CEO effective immediately.
+Aiken, who had been serving as interim president and CEO since May 2015, would continue as an Essendant board member.

 On October 25, 2017, the board of directors elected Richard D. Phillips president and chief executive officer, effective immediately.
 Mr. Phillips, who had been serving as interim president and CEO since June 2017, was also elected to Essendant's board of directors and the board's executive committee.
 January 31, 2019, the board announced that Harry Dochelli had been named president.

+In May 2024, Harry Dochelli announced his retirement and Dave Boone, former CEO of Staples Canada, was named interim CEO in his stead.
+Dochelli will remain on as an advisor until December 2024.

+In June 2024, Essendant launched Connected Commerce, an ecommerce, fulfillment and third-party logistics platform.
+Connected Commerce services are intended to serve companies in business-to-business (B2B), business-to-consumer (B2C), and business-to-business-to-consumer (B2B2C).

+In September of 2025, it was announced that the majority of the fulfillment centers were closing their doors, leaving just 5 operating facilities.